-Preliminary laboratory test results indicate onsite earth materials exhibit an expansion potential of LOW as classified in accordance with 2019 CBC Section 1803.5.3 and ASTM D 4829.
+Preliminary laboratory test results indicate onsite earth materials exhibit an expansion potential of VERY LOW as classified in accordance with 2019 CBC Section 1803.5.3 and ASTM D 4829.
 Additional, testing for expansive soil conditions should be conducted upon completion of rough grading.
 The following recommendations should be considered the very minimum requirements, for the earth materials tested.
 It is common practice for the project architect or structural engineer to require additional slab thickness, footing sizes, and/or reinforcement.

-Low Expansion Potential (Expansion Index of 21 to 50)
+Very Low Expansion Potential (Expansion Index of 20 or Less)

-Our laboratory test results indicate that the earth materials onsite exhibit a LOW expansion potential as classified in accordance with 2019 CBC Section 1803.5.3 and ASTM D 4829.
-Accordingly, the CBC specifies that slab on ground foundations (floor slabs) resting on earth materials with expansion indices greater than 20, require special design considerations in accordance with 2019 CBC Sections 1808.6.1 and 1808.6.2.
-The design procedures are based on the thickness and plasticity index of the various earth materials within the upper 15 feet of the proposed structure.
-For preliminary design purposes, we have assumed an effective plasticity index of 12.
+Our laboratory test results indicate that the earth materials onsite exhibit a VERY LOW expansion potential as classified in accordance with 2019 CBC Section 1803.5.3 and ASTM D 4829.
+Since the onsite earth materials exhibit expansion indices of 20 or less, the design of slab on ground foundations is exempt from the procedures outlined in Section 1808.6.1 or 1808.6.2.